 The Spanish Colonial architecture, white buildings with courtyards, homes terraced on the hills overlooking the ocean, and the inviting sandy beaches – all gave Santa Barbara its nickname "The American Riviera".

-There is plenty to do at the American Riviera.
+There is plenty to do on the American Riviera.
 During my visits to Santa Barbara, I went on walks on the beach, hikes in the mountains, Biking, Whale Watching, kayaking.

-I also visited the Botanic Garden, the Zoo, a historic building, and dined at State Street.
+I also visited the Botanic Garden, the Zoo, a historic building, and dined on State Street.
 Here are my favorite places to see and things to do.

 A walk on the beach

-Santa Barabra has a long shoreline with many beaches, a harbor and a Wharf.
-You can walk through most of it with an easy walk starting from Shoreline Park on the West end, through SB Harbor, passing through East Beach, and ending at the Andree Clark Bird Refuge.
+Santa Barbara has a long shoreline with many beaches, a harbor, and a Wharf.
+You can walk through most of it with a leisurely walk starting from Shoreline Park on the West end, through SB Harbor, passing through East Beach, and ending at the Andree Clark Bird Refuge.

 Along the way, you can stop for a snack at the Harbor, Sterns Wharf, or the restaurants dotting Cabrillo Street.

 Right after the Wharf, as you go east, you will find another unofficial bird sanctuary.
-It is fun to watch all birds gathering at Mission Creek – right at the beach.
+It is fun to watch all the birds gathering at Mission Creek – right at the beach.

-Both Harbor and Moby Dick restaurants offer good seafood and excellent views.
+Both Harbor and Moby Dick restaurants offer good seafood and splendid views.
 The food is just average, but you are paying for the views.

 The Deep-Sea Tasting Room is an excellent choice for wine lovers.
 They offer great food and drinks with second-floor balcony seats.

-The Wharf allows cars in, which makes a bustling and noisy place, but once you pass the main road, you can escape the noise by going behind the restaurants and shops on the sides overlooking the water.
+The Wharf allows cars in, which makes it a bustling and noisy place, but once you pass the main road, you can escape the noise by going behind the restaurants and shops on the sides overlooking the water.

-It is a very lively place with lots of restaurants, bars, and shops.
-It is also historic.
+It is a very lively place with many restaurants, bars, and shops – and a historic place.
 The old Stagecoach route ran through this street.